 In this web-based model, on-demand software is accessible to the user through mobile apps, desktop, and is cloud-based.

 You’ve likely already interacted with SaaS on a regular basis.
 Some popular providers are Dropbox, Mailchimp and SecureDocs.
 Microsoft is seeing a rise in their subscription service Office 365 as an alternative to the traditional on-site Office software.

 All of these services are subscription based, there are various levels of packages and no high upfront costs.
 In fact, most Software as a Service providers will provide an initial free trial for the user to experience the product risk-free.

 With more and more data stored in the cloud, we have also seen the development of analytics.
 The analysis of data points has become an everyday occurrence in peoples lives.

 From trending videos to personalized Netflix suggestions, the power of data analytics within cloud-based software is everywhere.

 Security and Reliability

-Like the wider technology industry, Software as a Service solutions have to still prove reliability and security, as well as an ability to be integrated with current business/agency practices.
-For healthcare, it is critical to have design elements in new SaaS offerings that are user friendly and allow for successful onboarding.
+Like the wider technology industry, Software as a Service solutions have to still prove reliability and security.
+For healthcare, it is critical to have design elements in new SaaS offerings that are user friendly.